 This webinar is held on Wednesday 25 November 2020.
 The panel discussed ways to increase the effectiveness of agri-business investment for economic growth and sustainability.

-Panellists include Laura Amaya of FSG and Olivia Elliot of CASA’s Technical Assistance Facility.
+Panellists Laura Amaya of FSG and Olivia Elliot of CASA’s Technical Assistance Facility, features analysis of:

 Impact Investors; Development Finance Institutions; Commercial Lenders; Agri-Business companies; Investment Promotion Agencies; Agri-Business Experts; Donors; NGOs and Think Tanks.

 |Welcome by Alice Chapple|

 |Introduction to CASA and the Agri-Business Breakthrough Webinar Series|

 |Laura Amaya FSG||Presentation of key findings and recommendations from ‘Bending the arc: How the full spectrum of capital can enable inclusive growth in agriculture’|

 |Olivia Elliot CASA Technical Assistance Facility||Presentation of case studies:|

 |Questions from the audience||Targeted to panellists|